prajuktadey/c---programming/README.md

 19. In c++ the null pointer has always been problematic.

 20. Functions are the basis of the class methods.
 They create containers for logical subset of codes.

+21. You can use the class to create an object.
+The object is sometimes called an instance of a class.

+22. Objeect members are the contents of an object.
+There are two types of members.
+Data members are the members that represent encapsulated data.
+Data members are sometimes called properties.

+23. Function members are the functions associated with the class and function members are sometimes called methods.

+24. Constructors and destructors are special function members that are called when an object is created or destroyed.

+25. Constructor are named with the name of the class.
+The destructor is defined when the object is destroyed.

+26. The destructor is named with the tilde character.